 Master of my own domain

-I recently aquired jlericson.com to be the
+I recently aquired jlericson.com

-jericson.github.io (which still works
+as jericson.github.io (which

-since I didn't need to throw in an l
+it’s better since I didn’t need to throw in an l

-to get a unique user name on
+unique user name on GitHub.

 One benefit that isn’t vanity is that I can take my URLs with me should I ever leave GitHub Pages.
 It’s annoying when content moves and breaks links on the internet.
 For less than $10 a year, I can keep that from happening.
 (Unless I forget to renew the domain or purposely break links.)
 An abstraction layer means that from now on that my content lives at jlericson.com.